mastering-js/masteringjs.io/tutorials/fundamentals/foreach-break.md

 ```

 [We recommend using `for/of` loops to iterate through an array](/tutorials/fundamentals/array-iterate#summary) unless you have a good reason not to.
 However, if you find yourself stuck with a `forEach()` that needs to stop after a certain point
-and refactoring to use `for/of` is not an option, here's three workarounds:
+and refactoring to use `for/of` is not an option, here's 4 workarounds:

 ## 1. Use `every()` instead of `forEach()`